josh1248/cvwo-assignment-24-backend/README.md

 1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) this repo.
 2. [Clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) **your** forked repo.
 3. Open your terminal and navigate to the directory containing your cloned project.
-4. Duplicate `MasterKey.exampleenv` in the root repository.
+4. Duplicate `.exampleenv` in the root repository.
-5. Rename this file to `MasterKey.env`, in which the server's secret key will be hidden in.
-It will be hidden by this repository's .gitignore.
+5. Rename this file to `.env`, in which the server's secret key will be hidden in.
+It should not be shared with anyone, and will be hidden by this repository's .gitignore.
 6. Run `go run cmd/server/main.go`.
 7. To ensure that your API is running, check `localhost:8080/api/posts`.
 You should see a list of 4 posts.
 8. Return to the [frontend setup](https://github.com/josh1248/cvwo-assignment-24-frontend).